 Businesses must pay corporate tax in the UK, but understanding the country’s business tax code requires time and effort.
 Get started with our easy primer.

-If you’re a self-employed worker or business owner in the UK, you may have to pay corporate tax in the UK.
+If you’re a self-employed business owner in the UK, you may have to pay corporate tax in the UK.
 However, what you are taxed on depends on whether you are classified as a resident or non-resident taxpayer in the country.

 This guide covers its business aspects, including the different kinds of taxes for different businesses, how to go about paying them, as well as payment deadlines and tax credits.

 Sections to this guide include: